Why Does a Physician write romance?

 Because the first naked man I saw in my life... was a cadaver

 The first naked man I saw in my life was a cadaver – I was a sixteen-year-old precocious college student trying to decide if she had the stomach to go through medical school.
 A few years later, the first living naked man I ever saw was an elderly man who seemed very happy to have a pretty girl's finger in his rectum – as I was learning to give prostate exams in my first clinical rotation.

 Do I have your attention now?

 Hello.
 I’m Diely Pichardo-Johansson, Board certified hematologist-oncologist and author.
 If you thought that those first two stories, both true, are anticlimactic, they're nothing compared to the mental chastity-belt of growing up in a strictly conservative, third-world-country, catholic family – My grandmother Casilda was known to have used her seamstress scissors to emasculate the first and only anatomically correct baby boy doll my cousin Medry had – it bothered her to see “that.”

-Why with a woman with such a grim introduction to sexuality likes to write mostly romance?
+Why would a woman with such a grim introduction to sexuality likes to write mostly romance?
 Well, the answer is: because if I was able to heal all that, see it with humor, and now enjoy a wonderful spiritual and physical connection with my soulmate-husband, that must mean I have something positive to share.

 My characters are above average individuals, but still realistic adults with imperfections and virtues, trying to figure out this big puzzle of life.
 They’re people who carry scars and baggage, yet have learned from their mistakes and can enlighten the reader with their experience.